Open Research

 UK Reproducibility Network

-The UKRN is a national peer-led consortium, with a broad disciplinary representation, whose aim is to develop approaches that improve the trustworthiness and quality of research.
+The UKRN is a national peer-led consortium, with a broad disciplinary representation.
+Its aim is to develop approaches that improve the trustworthiness and quality of research.

-Edge Hill is an institutional member of the UKRN and has two Institutional Leads who have responsibility for research improvement and research integrity.
+Edge Hill is an institutional member of the UKRN.
+We have two Institutional Leads who have responsibility for research improvement and research integrity.
 They are Leon Culbertson, Dean of the Graduate School, and Nik Bessis, Professor of Computer Science.

 We also have a Local UKRN Lead, Michel Belyk, Senior Lecturer in Psychology.